 I only discovered this the other day while I was looking for the recipe.
-Thinking it was there, but also kind of knowing it wasn’t.
+I thought it was there, but I also kind of knew it wasn’t.
 The whole thing is weird.
-Anyway lucky for you I get to put it up here because what use is a recipe sitting on my hard drive gathering digital dust.
+Anyway lucky for you I get to put it up here because what use is a recipe sitting on my hard drive gathering digital dust?

 You can leave the coffee powder out and keep these plain if you prefer.
 I have used instant espresso powered because I love the intense flavour and how it dissolves easily into the dough, but you could use regular instant coffee granules (substitute 2T), just dissolve in the vanilla extract before adding to the mix.

-Ok so this makes a fairly big batch but personally I think that’s the only way to roll when making things like cookies.
+Ok so this makes a fairly big batch but personally, I think that’s the only way to roll when making things like cookies.
 Once you’ve made the decision to get into the kitchen and get down with the dough, you may as well bash out a decent quantity.
 They store well and freeze too.

-Recipe ~ Makes aprox 34 medium cookies
+Recipe ~ Makes approx 34 medium cookies

-- 1/2t baking soda
+- 1/2 t baking soda

-- 1/4t salt
+- 1/4 t salt

-- 170g salted butter, melted
+- 170 g salted butter melted

-- 2T + 2t instant espresso powder
+- 2 T + 2t instant espresso powder

-- 1T vanilla extract
+- 1 T vanilla extract

 - 1 egg